nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all properties or appointments from the app.
+Clears all properties or appointments or both from the app.

 Formats:
 * `clear property`
 * `clear appointment`
+* `clear all`

 ### Exiting the program : `exit`